Skip to the main content.

 • Product Performance Metrics: Analyze the performance of individual products, including clicks, impressions, and conversions.

-Optimizing strategies for Google Shopping Ads
+Optimization strategies for Google Shopping Ads

 Creating a high-quality feed for Google Shopping Ads